 Doorsteps: New Beginnings

-“My son has always struggled to fit in and be accepted for who he was… Find Your Fire gave him the safe space to be his true authentic self… The transformation was truly a joy to watch.”
+“My son has always struggled to fit in and be accepted for who he was … Find Your Fire gave him the safe space to be his true authentic self … The transformation was truly a joy to watch.”

 Doorsteps: The First Beginning

-This introduction can be found in the first Doorsteps newsletter, drafted in ‘Winter 2015.’
+This introduction is found in the first Doorsteps newsletter, drafted in ‘Winter 2015.’
 For ten years, Doorsteps has done just that – working to build partnerships of hope in Oxfordshire, connecting churches and organisations to respond creatively and practically together to the needs of under-resourced children, young people, and families, promoting their safety and wellbeing.

 The research revealed a gap between real needs and the available support provided by churches.
 Additionally, 62% of those surveyed had little to no connection to others doing similar work; yet 74% of survey respondents wanted to make an informed strategic response to common issues facing young people.